SS Kommandøren: Bombing in the Sognefjord

 On 25 April 1940, Kommandøren steamed in the Sognefjord, carrying regular passengers, as well as a load of around 100 soldiers bound for Gudvangen and Voss for service with the Norwegian Army's 4th Division.
 The soldiers brought in that day belonged to an older age group not called up in the initial mobilization drive.
 While en route from Vik to Balestrand, the steamer was bombed and strafed by a German bomber.
 The bombs did not hit the ship, and the machine gun bullets only did minor damage and caused no casualties.

 After calling at Balestrand, Kommandøren proceeded to Leikanger, where the soldiers on board disembarked.
 While Kommandøren was docked at Leikanger, the village was attacked by a German aircraft.
 The aircraft dropped 11 bombs in three series on the area, before strafing people and cars on the ground.
 Amongst the targets were the soldiers unloaded by Kommandøren, the troops being on the march to nearby Hermansverk.
 The attack killed a travelling salesman from Bergen outright, and wounded a 16-year-old local boy and the boy's mother, restaurateur Isak Roksvåg from Kommandøren and the ship's captain, Thorvald Johannessen.
-While on the way to hospital in Lærdal with Kommandøren, Captain Johannessen died from his wounds.
+While on the way to hospital in Lærdalsøyri with Kommandøren, Captain Johannessen died from his wounds.